Dutchosintguy/keywords-highlight-bookmark/README.md

 ## Browser Bookmark that will ask for keyword(s) and then color highlight these words on the webpage you visit

+This is a browser based bookmark that will ask for one or more keywords.
+The keywords will be searched for on the current webpage that you are visiting.
+If one or more of these keywords are found they will be highlighted.
+Ech found keyword will have its own color for better overview.

 ### Step by step install and usage instructions

 1. Create or Edit a Bookmark: On your browser's bookmarks bar, right-click to either edit an existing bookmark or add a new one.